andrea-cola/lorenzoilmagnifico/README.txt

 Play times are editable in "configuration.json”.

 The setup phase is blocking, if a user does not complete the configuration phase, the game won’t start.

+In the GUI, cards appear small.
+To see them bigger, just click on them.